 What is a SWOT Analysis?

-SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
-Taking time to regularly analyze these factors is an important part of strategic non-profit planning and analysis.
+Taking the time to regularly analyze your organization’s Strengths, Weaknesses, Opportunities, and Threats (SWOT) is an important part of strategic non-profit planning and analysis.

-Organizations often use SWOT to determine if a project or strategy can be successful and/or is worthwhile.
+Performing a SWOT analysis is common to determine if a project or strategy can be successful and/or is worthwhile at an organization.
 There are two key components to SWOT – internal and external factors.
 Strengths and Weaknesses are considered internal, while Opportunities and Threats are external.

-Threats can be anything that puts your organization’s success at risk.
+- Threats can be anything that puts your organization’s success at risk.
 Is there another organization’s event that is impacting attendance (and revenue) at your event?
-Is an online provider offering classes which duplicate education’s education offerings?
-Anything that impacts your organization’s reputation or success or threatens to make your organization obsolete should be considered a threat.
+Is an online provider offering classes that duplicate education’s education offerings?
+Anything that impacts your organization’s reputation, success, or threatens to make your organization obsolete should be considered a threat.